christianamenos/jsgame/README.md

 Tasks to do:

+- [X] Create a local server to load the project
+- [ ] Do the setup to generate TypeScript code for the project
 - [ ] Review the character creation
 - [ ] Review the logic of collisions
 - [ ] Creation of a floor to keep the character in the floor